xrelkd/clipcat/README.md

 <details>
     <summary>Integrating with <a href="https://i3wm.org/" target="_blank">i3 Window Manager</a></summary>

-For a `i3` window manager user, it will be useful to integrate `clipcat` with `i3`.
+For a `i3` window manager user, it is useful to integrate `clipcat` with `i3`.

 Add the following options in your `i3` configuration file (`$XDG_CONFIG_HOME/i3/config`):

 ```
 exec_always --no-startup-id clipcatd    # start clipcatd at startup

 set $launcher-clipboard-insert clipcat-menu insert
 set $launcher-clipboard-remove clipcat-menu remove